drausin/libri-experiments/experiments/exp01/README.md

 At the end of the experiment, we realized that we still had the libri-experimenter CPU pod limit set to 100m (i.e., 10% of node CPU), which was likely throttling the actual queries it could emit.

-In trial 11, we bumped the UDP to 512K and along with the experimenter limit up to 300m and librarian limits up to 200m and 3GB RAM.
+In **trial 11**, we bumped the UDP to 512K and along with the experimenter limit up to 300m and librarian limits up to 200m and 3GB RAM.
 We saw, for the first time, significant performance degradation, with multi-second p50 & p95s as well as a few librarian crashes and the first observation of `Store` query errors from one of the librarians.

 Given the importance of the page cache shown in trial 10 and the performance issues in trial 11, we were left thinking that the performance issues are likely due to our completely-untuned RocksDB usage.
-The next set of experiments should focus on this area via the following:
+The next set of experiments should focused on this area via the following:
 - moving the libri author library to avoid RocksDB altogether for its uploads and downloads (since it's used as scratch storage anyway) and use an in-memory replacement
 - enable profiling on the experimenter to confirm that its memory usage isn't coming from anywhere